What is Arts Congress?

 Who should attend Arts Congress?

-Ideally a mix of executive staff, board members and patrons who are passionate about your organization and arts and culture in Arizona should come to Arts Congress.
+For sponsoring organizations: Ideally a mix of executive staff, board members and patrons who are passionate about your organization and arts and culture in Arizona should attend.

 Attendees should be willing to share their personal experiences and stories about the impact of arts and culture in their lives when they meet with their legislators.

 Where do I go?

 Registration for the day will begin between 7:30 – 8:00 a.m. on the Senate Lawn at the State Capitol:

 1700 West Washington